Overview

 Authorization: Bearer $CDROUTER_API_TOKEN

-For example, if a user’s API token is deadbeef
+For example, if a user’s API token is deadbeef, the Authorization

 header would be: